-Chair: Dr Marian Zastawny CEng MRAeS MIMechE
+Chair: Anna Kopyto MSc MSTP

 POSK 238-246 King Street, London W6 0RF +44 (0)20 8741 1940 office@stpuk.org

 Registered charity number: 1181306

-The Chartered Quality Institute (CQI)
+Chartered Quality Institute (CQI)

 Established in 1919.
 Incorporated by Royal Charter in 2006.

 Sector: Industry; commerce; the public and voluntary sectors About: The CQI is the professional body for experts in improving product, project and service quality.
 For more than 100 years, we've been championing organisational excellence by setting professional standards for quality management in the UK and globally.
 With 18,000 members in 100 countries, we are the partner of choice for quality management practitioners and, through our International Register of Certificated Auditors (IRCA) certification, for systems audit professionals.
 Vision: Our vision is a world in which organisations of all types and sizes thrive by providing outstanding value for customers, stakeholders and society.
 Members: CQI is the only professional body able to award Chartered status to those whose job it is to deliver excellence in organisations.
 Quality management is a broad discipline and membership of the CQI caters for both individuals who have wide-ranging roles, and those that may specialise in aspects ranging from business improvement to audit and customer insight.
 Approximate number of members: 18,000 Grades of Membership: Student; Affiliate; Practitioner (PCQI); Chartered Quality Professional Member (CQP MCQI); Chartered Quality Professional Fellow (CQP FCQI).
+Specialist interest groups: Eight.

-Special Interest Groups (SIGS): 12 Member benefits Structure: 27 branches.
+Member benefits Structure: 27 branches.